acu192/config-env/README.md

 - a [tmux](https://github.com/tmux/tmux/wiki) environment with a few plugins and some customization
 - a (simple by today's standard) bash environment
 - a collection of scripts to help with random things
+- a convenient one-line command to install various system dependencies that I always need

 ### Installation